-Tips:
+TIPS

-- If you come across an unfamiliar word or medical term, flip to the glossary on page 13 to find some helpful definitions.
+If you come across an unfamiliar word or medical term, flip to the glossary on page 13 to find some helpful definitions.

-- Fill out the card given to you

-with this booklet and use it to

-quickly reference your or your

-child's dose, doctor's phone

-number, and important safety

-information.

-- Everybody is different and your doctor or nurse is best placed to answer any specific questions about the diagnosis and management in your particular situation.
+Everybody is different and your doctor or nurse is best placed to answer any specific questions about the diagnosis and management in your particular situation.